HomecareHomebase/azure-bake/ingredient/ingredient-postgresql/README.md

 ## Overview

 The PostgreSQL ingredient is a plugin for bake.
 When included in a recipe, this will create an [Azure Database for PostgreSQL server](https://docs.microsoft.com/en-us/azure/postgresql/).
-This only creates the core account.
+This only creates the server resource and admin account.
 Individual applications are responsible for creating and maintaining Containers / Databases / Collections.

 Currently this is only able to create a Flexible server.
 Azure is pushing users away from Single server, but if this is needed, the plugin can be enhanced with a new template based on [this](https://docs.microsoft.com/en-us/azure/postgresql/quickstart-create-postgresql-server-database-using-arm-template?tabs=azure-portal).